 Understanding adverbs is essential for mastering English grammar, especially when preparing for competitive exams like SSC, Banking, and RRB.
 In this blog, we have provided all the details about the types of adverbs, their usage, and importance.
 You will also find practical tips, quick revision notes, and solved examples from recent exams to help you build confidence and improve your performance.

-What Is an Adverb in English?
+What is an Adverb in English?

 An adverb is a word that modifies a verb, an adjective, or another adverb.
 It gives more information about how, when, where, or to what extent an action is performed.
 For example, in the sentence “She runs quickly,” the word quickly is an adverb describing how she runs.